WigglyEyes: Inferring Eye Movements from Keypress Data

-First, these two features are combined using a multihead attention layer, with the human parameters as the query and the keypress feature as the key and value.
-This attention layer emphasizes the input keypress information with individual characteristics.
-Then, a Transformer-based encoder and decoder are used to transform the keypress-related input into eye movement data.
-This process predicts the distribution of the position and duration for each fixation, as well as the length of the entire scanpath.
+These two features are combined using a multihead attention layer, with the human parameters as the query and the keypress feature as the key and value.
+A Transformer-based encoder and decoder are used to transform the keypress-related input into eye movement data.